The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 The CMMS has been implemented, so the job is complete, right?

 Wrong.
 A CMMS is like any other piece of equipment: it needs maintenance, supervision, and repairs when necessary.
 This can mean a lot of different things for different facilities.
+Be sure to add these elements to your CMMS implementation plan.

 #8.
 Utilize CMMS Data